Historic site, community cultural center, and so much more

 Margaret Douglas Hall established a quiet but unmistakable legacy of generosity toward her community.
 Like her beloved husband, Howard, and her parents, George and Irene Hazeltine Douglas, Margaret actively participated in philanthropic efforts on behalf of her city and state.
 She made her home her final gift.

 In 1981, Margaret bequeathed the Brucemore estate to the National Trust for Historic Preservation.
-America's most prominent preservation organization, the National Trust owns only 26 historic sites across the United States.
-To ensure local control, the preservation and operation of the site is administered by Brucemore, Inc., a private non-profit governed by a local, 15-member Board of Trustees.
+To ensure local control, the preservation and operation of the site is administered by Brucemore, Inc., a private non-profit governed by a local, 18-member Board of Trustees.